 We ask a lot of questions.
 Promise we’re not being a deliberate pest.
 It’s all about getting a complete understanding of your project.
 So we can make sure we’re producing a film that fits your purpose, audience, brand, budget and timeline.

 Once we’re living and breathing your brief and brand, we’ll craft a creative approach or two just for your project.
-Then when you’re happy, we get sign off on style and budget, before it’s full steam ahead.
+Then we get your thumbs up on style and budget before it’s full steam ahead.

 2. Scripting & Style frames